MBB-team/VBA-toolbox/_wiki/ktom.md

 ## k-ToM mentalizing models in VBA

 In VBA, there is a pair of generic evolution and observation functions for k-ToM agents, namely: `f_kToM.m` and `g_kToM.m`.
-These can be used in conjunction with the appropriate inputs (previous players' choices) to fit the series of observed choices in a 2x2 game, whose utility table is given.
-The script `demo_recur.m` exemplifies the simulation and inversion of such k-ToM learner (using a competitive 2X2 game, namely: "[hide-and-seek](https://en.wikipedia.org/wiki/Hide-and-seek)").
+These can be used in conjunction with the appropriate inputs (previous players' choices) to fit the series of observed choices in a 2x2 game.
 Constraints and comments for applying the existing VBA's k-ToM models are as follows:

 - the game has to be a 2X2 game (2 agents, 2 actions)
 - the structure of the utillity table of k-ToM's opponent is fixed, but does not need to be identical to k-ToM's.